 A long-short fund is a mutual fund that holds investments long and in addition it sells securities it does not own (short).
 The goal of a long-short fund is to find investments anticipated to go up, and find investments anticipated to go down, and invest in both in an attempt to increase returns.
 For example, if an investor puts $100 into a long-short mutual fund, the fund manager will generally take the whole $100 and invest long in assets he thinks will do well.
 Then the manager will use this equity as margin to open a short position and sell assets he thinks will do poorly.

 When he shorts these assets he will receive cash, say $30 for this example.
-He would then use this $30 to invest long into more assets, so in total he would have $130 long portfolio and $30 short portfolio, effectively using your $100 initial to make $160 worth of investments.
+He would then use this $30 to invest long into more assets, so in total he would have $130 long portfolio and $30 short portfolio, effectively using your $100 initial investment to make $160 worth of investments.
 This type of long-short fund in the example is called a 130/30 mutual fund.

 Long-Short Funds